 Co-edited Salt on the Wind: Poetry in Response to Ruth Stone, 2015.

-Chaucer’s poetry has been published in journals, magazines and anthologies.
-Chaucer is creator of Wild Whispers (2018) an international poetry film project, and regularly curates and presents poetry film at events and festivals.
+Chaucer Cameron is author of In an Ideal World I’d Not Be Murdered which was published by Against the Grain Press in 2021.
+Her poetry has also been published in journals, magazines, and anthologies.
+Chaucer is creator of Wild Whispers (2018) an international poetry film project and has presented poetry film at various poetry and film festivals.

 - Poetry films screened in UK and internationally.